waylonggggg/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list students
-2. Student list shows list of students
+2. System shows list of students
 3. User requests to list CCAs
-4. CCA list shows list of CCAs
+4. System shows list of CCAs
 5. User requests to add a role to a specific student in a specific CCA
 6. System adds the role to the student in the CCA
 7. System shows the role has been added